12-step checklist for setting up small business payroll

 Choose the most appropriate payment period for your staff

-Employees are usually paid either weekly, bi-weekly or monthly.
+Employees are usually paid either weekly, fortnightly or monthly.
 You’ll need a system that can handle this, as well as variable payment schedules if you use them.

 Set tax filing and payment reminders so you never miss a deadline